 Accommodation & Refreshments

 For a small village, St Agnes has a wide range of eateries and drinking holes, including the Driftwood Spars down at Trevaunance Cove for local real ales and good food.
-They also offer rooms, as do other B&Bs and hotels in and around the area including the Beacon Country House Hotel.
+They also offer rooms, as do other B&Bs and hotels in and around the area including the Rose in Vale Country House Hotel in nearby Mithian.